Advice > Consulting

 In addition, Khan Academy has also put together some helpful resources.
 Here are the ones we recommend if you need an in-depth arithmetic refresher:

-Once you're feeling comfortable with the basics you'll need to regularly exercise your mental maths muscle in order to become as fast and accurate as possible.
+Once you're feeling comfortable with the basics you'll need to regularly exercise your mental math muscle in order to become as fast and accurate as possible.

 You might want to use some of the following resources.
 We haven't tested all of them, but some of the candidates we work with have used them in the past and found them helpful.

-1. Preplounge's maths tool.
+1. Preplounge's math tool.
 This web tool is very helpful to practice additions, subtractions, multiplications, divisions and percentages.
-You can both sharpen your precise and estimation maths with it.
+You can both sharpen your precise and estimation math with it.

-2. Victor Cheng's maths tool.
+2. Victor Cheng's math tool.
 This tool is similar to the Preplounge one, but the user experience is less smooth in our opinion.

 4. Mental math games (Android).
 If you're an Android user this one is a good substitute to the mental math cards challenge one on iOS.

 4.1.
-Calculators are not allowed in case interviews
+Calculators are often not allowed in case interviews

 If you weren’t aware of this rule already, then you’ll need to know this:

-Calculators are not allowed in case interviews.
+Calculators are not usually allowed in case interviews.
 This applies to both in-person and virtual case interviews.
-And that’s why it’s crucial for candidates to practice doing mental maths quickly and accurately before attending a case interview.
+And that’s why it’s crucial for candidates to practice doing mental math quickly and accurately before attending a case interview.

 And unfortunately, doing calculations without a calculator can be really slow if you use standard long divisions and multiplications.